 John Foy & Associates has been helping injured motorcyclists and their families seek compensation for more than 20 years.
 We understand how difficult it can be to get the money you deserve after this type of collision.
 Other drivers, the insurance company, and even law enforcement sometimes have unfair biases against motorcyclists that affect your case.

 We are here to help.
-Our motorcycle accident lawyers will give you a FREE consultation and case evaluation.
+Our motorcycle accident lawyers will give you a free consultation and case evaluation.
 We’ll look over the details of your accident and talk about how we can help.
 There is also no fee unless we win you money.
-Call us today at (404) 400-4000 or contact us online to get started now.

 Is It Worth Hiring a Motorcycle Accident Lawyer?